NorfairKing/centjes/README.md

 * Raw data will not be correct.
   We will need a mechanism to correct it, and not forget about the correction.
   Banks and Brokers are notoriously terrible at getting currency conversions correct.

+## A ledger language as a compiler target

+TODO